macwinlin-studio/bilibili-query-information/README.md

 Now I'm the only one maintainers this project.
 More people may join in the future.
 ## Change Log
-I won't explain the previous version of version 1.0.
+I won't explain the version 0.1 to version 0.9.
 After all,the version is too old.
 Let's start from version 1.0.
 ### V1.0